-Options are granted at exercise prices equal to fair market value of the shares on the grant date.
+Share options are granted at exercise prices equal to the fair market value of the shares on the grant date.
 Each employee's options vest in increments of 25% per year beginning approximately one year after an option's grant date.
-Unless terminated pursuant to certain provisions within the share option plans, including discontinuance of employment with the Company, all unexercised options expire on October 2017.
+Unless terminated pursuant to certain provisions within the share option plans, including discontinuance of employment with the Company, all unexercised options expire ten years from the date of grant.